This article will show teachers how they can add audio recording to Simple, Advanced, or Rubric Assessments.

 Step 2: Choose how you want to add your audio.

-Step 5: When you are done recording, select the stop button in the lower-left corner.
+Step 5: When you are done recording, select the stop button.

 Step 6: Add a name to your audio recording, then select Save.